JackLot/twitter-movie-sentiment/classification_output/README.md

 This folder just contains the labeled data output by our classifier.
-It is simply copied verbatim from the folder [classification/datasets/tweets-out/](classification/datasets/tweets-out/) in an effort to make it more assesable.
+It is simply copied verbatim from the folder [classification/datasets/tweets_out/](classification/datasets/tweets_out/)